Kate French

-Kate Lauren French is an American actress and model.
+Kate French is an American actress and model.
 She is perhaps best known for her role as Niki Stevens on The L Word.

 Early life

-Kate Lauren French was born in Flemington, New Jersey.
+Kate French was born in Flemington, New Jersey.

 Career

 Following in her parents' footsteps, French pursued a career in modeling up until her senior year of high school but always had a passion for acting.
 She first appeared on the big screen in 2006 with a small cameo role in the film Accepted.
 French's first appearance on the small screen was in 2006, when French starred alongside Tatum O'Neal in the prime-time telenova soap opera Wicked Wicked Games.
 In 2007 she landed her breakout role when she joined the cast of The L Word playing closeted lesbian actress, and girlfriend of Jenny Schecter, Niki Stevens, appearing in seasons 5 and 6.
 French also had a role in the teen drama series South of Nowhere as Sasha Miller, a love interest of Aiden Dennison.
 French then appeared in two episodes of the teen drama Gossip Girl as Elle, a mysterious nanny.
 In 2010 French had a recurring role as Renee on One Tree Hill and later had a recurring guest role as Riley Westlake in the Hawaii-set teen drama Beyond The Break.
 In 2009 French played a supporting role in the independent horror film Sutures and then had a leading role in the independent romantic comedy Language of a Broken Heart, which was selected for the Hollywood Film Festival in 2011.
 French featured in the rock musical film Girltrash: All Night Long, which was released in 2014.

 In 2011, French starred alongside Jason Ritter in the short film, Atlantis, a romance film centered around two strangers who fall in love in the lead up to the final launch of the NASA Space Shuttle Atlantis. and had a leading role in the independent thriller The Red House.
 French also had a guest role on the television series Up All Night.
 In 2012, it was announced that French had a supporting role in the independent thriller Channeling.
 French had a minor role in the indie feminist film Farah Goes Bang directed by Meera Menon.
-French is attached to the psychological thriller Liquorice.
-She starred 2014 in the Drama horror film Echoes and was awarded at FilmQuest Cthulhu as Best Actress for this role.
+French was attached to the psychological thriller Liquorice.
+She starred in 2014 in the drama horror film Echoes and was awarded Best Actress at FilmQuest Cthulhu for this role.